Malaysian United Democratic Alliance: 2023 state elections

 On 26 June 2023, MUDA announced that they would contest as an independent party in the 2023 Malaysian state elections separately from the existing coalition government after Pakatan Harapan allegedly rejected efforts to engage in discussions.
 The party's decision to contest independently has faced criticism for potentially splitting PH votes.
 On 15 July, Syed Saddiq announced that MUDA has formed an electoral pact with Parti Sosialis Malaysia (PSM) for the state elections to be the "third choice" for voters "who are unhappy and bored with the politicians now and want to protest."
 MUDA will be fielding 20 candidates (10 men & 10 women) for the state elections.
 Syed Saddiq announced that MUDA will be in the opposition bloc in the state legislative assembly should the PH-BN alliance win the Penang state election.

 MUDA and PSM failed to win a single seat contested with all candidates losing their election deposits.
 MUDA was lambasted by PH supporters for the party's supposed role in vote splitting where PH lost the Sungai Kandis seat that MUDA contested to PN by a very small margin.
 On 9 November 2023, Syed Saddiq was found guilty of all the corruption charges by the High Court for criminal breach of trust and misappropriation of funds belonging to his former party, BERSATU, sentencing him to 7 years' imprisonment, a RM 10 million fine and two strokes of the cane.
 As a result, he stepped down as president and Amira was appointed as acting president.

-Ideology

-MUDA's ideology is centered on social democracy, youth politics, multiracialism, and secularism.
-The party's charter outlines five key pillars: